Battle of the Atlantic: Assessment

 G. H. Persall maintains that "the Germans were close" to economically starving England, but they "failed to capitalize" on their early war successes.
 Others, including Blair and Alan Levine, disagree; Levine states this is "a misperception", and that "it is doubtful they ever came close" to achieving this.

 The focus on U-boat successes, the "aces" and their scores, the convoys attacked, and the ships sunk, serves to camouflage the Kriegsmarines manifold failures.
 In particular, this was because most of the ships sunk by U-boats were not in convoys, but sailing alone, or having become separated from convoys.

 At no time during the campaign were supply lines to Britain interrupted; even during the Bismarck crisis, convoys sailed as usual (although with heavier escorts).
 In all, during the Atlantic campaign only 10% of transatlantic convoys that sailed were attacked, and of those attacked only 10% on average of the ships were lost.
 Overall, more than 99% of all ships sailing to and from the British Isles during World War II did so successfully.

 Despite their efforts, the Axis powers were unable to prevent the build-up of Allied invasion forces for the liberation of Europe.
 In November 1942, at the height of the Atlantic campaign, the US Navy escorted the Operation Torch invasion fleet 3,000 mi across the Atlantic without hindrance, or even being detected.
 In 1943 and 1944 the Allies transported 3 million American and Allied servicemen across the Atlantic without significant loss.
 By 1945 the USN was able to wipe out a wolf-pack suspected of carrying V-weapons in the mid-Atlantic, with little difficulty.

-Third, and unlike the Allies, the Germans were never able to mount a comprehensive blockade of Britain.
+Moreover, unlike the Allies, the Germans were never able to mount a comprehensive blockade of Britain.
 Nor were they able to focus their effort by targeting the most valuable cargoes, the eastbound traffic carrying war materiel.
 Instead they were reduced to the slow attrition of a tonnage war.
 To win this, the U-boat arm had to sink 300,000 GRT per month in order to overwhelm Britain's shipbuilding capacity and reduce its merchant marine strength.